 As we all know, the world of translations can get a little hectic in certain situations.
-For example, when clients need a translation done1234567 by “yesterday.”
+For example, when clients need a translation done by “yesterday.”
 That’s when stress begins to attack each of the levels that make up the translation process chain.

 However, the Project Manager (PM) is the one that has to take on the most responsibility as they must supervise the entire team and take responsibility for the performance of all subordinates.
 That’s why I personally think that the pressure put on PMs is much greater than that put on translators.